zachcoleman/typed-lists/README.md

 # typed-lists
-Parallelized, typed lists for Python implemented in Rust
+Typed, parallelized lists for Python implemented in Rust